tailscale/tailscale/api.md

       "tailnetLockError": "",

       // "tailnetLockKey" (string) is the node's tailnet lock key.
+Every node
+      // generates a tailnet lock key (so the value will be present) even if
-      // A tailnet lock can be enabled at the command line and lets you
+      // tailnet lock is not enabled.
-      // control which nodes are signed and verified by trusted nodes in
-      // your tailnet.
-Learn more at: https://tailscale.com/kb/1226/
+      // Learn more about tailnet lock at: https://tailscale.com/kb/1226/.

       "tailnetLockKey": "",

-      // "updateAvailable" (boolean) is ???
+      // "updateAvailable" (boolean) is 'true' if a Tailscale client version
-      // This value is empty for external devices.
+      // upgrade is available.
+This value is empty for external devices.

       "updateAvailable": false,

-      // "user" (string) is the user who originally created the node,
+      // "user" (string) For nodes that are not tagged, this is the user who
-      // or whose auth key was used to create the node.??
-WILL, I GOT THIS FROM THE CODE, BUT DO THEY ACTUALLY MEAN AUTH KEY HERE OR??
+      // originally created the node, or whose auth key was used to create the
+      // node (tag would override the user).

       "user": "username@github"
     },